KMontero606/World_Weather_Analysis/README.md

 ## Results:

 ### Deliverable 1: Retrieve Weather Data
-Using OpenWeatherMap, an API call was performed to gather additional weather data from 2000 random-generated coordinates then tabulated into an excel csv file.
+Using OpenWeatherMap, an API call was performed to gather additional weather data as seen below in the "Weather description" column from over 500 random-generated coordinates then tabulated into an excel csv file.

 <img width="875" alt="data_retrieval" src="https://user-images.githubusercontent.com/106962921/179471157-6eb11d28-4e8e-4e21-8887-a1b35eefd450.png">